lamdalib/kuram/README.md

 // you can access int monoid
 import kuram.instances.int.given
 // or, if you want to access list, string etc.
-// import kuram.monoid.instances.string
+// import kuram.instances.string.given
-// import kuram.monoid.instances.list.given
+// import kuram.instances.list.given

 // or, you can import all givens as follows:
-// import kuram.monoid.instances.all.given
+// import kuram.instances.all.given

 import kuram.instances.list.given